-Kathlyn Gourlay, 3rd grade ambassador at Stough Elementary from the United Kingdom
+Kathlyn Gourlay, 3rd grade ambassador teacher at Stough Elementary from the United Kingdom

 For our virtual exchange, I contacted teachers in Scotland, Qatar, London, and Abu Dhabi.
 I set up a Google Slide presentation and compared each of our curricular standards pertaining to multiplication and division.